-The Student Conference Fund offers support to students of all majors who travel to professional meetings and conferences.
+The Student Conference Fund offers support to students of all majors to travel to professional meetings and conferences.
 Funds may support registration, travel, hotel and food costs.
 The typical award ranges between $100 and $500.

-Students who are actively involved in the conference proceedings will be given preference and may petition for a higher award if it's necessary to ensure their participation.
-Active participation includes activites such as making oral presentations, designing posters, participating on a panel, or performing/exhibiting a new new composition.
+Students actively involved in the conference proceedings are given preference and may petition for a higher award if it's necessary to ensure their participation.
+"Active participation" includes making oral presentations, designing posters, participating on a panel, or performing/exhibiting a new composition.

-Students who receive funding from the Student Conference Fund must submit an application to present at the Symposium on Undergraduate Research and Creative Expression (SOURCE), or submit a piece for publication to a regional, national, or campus jourmal (Arete, the Sorin Oak Review, jSource).
+Students who receive funding from the Student Conference Fund must submit an application to present at the Symposium on Undergraduate Research and Creative Expression (SOURCE), or submit a piece for publication to a regional, national, or campus journal (Arete, the Sorin Oak Review, jSource).

-This is your chance to think about what experience would most enhance your academic interests and future career goals.
+Think about what experience would most enhance your academic interests and future career goals.
 You might be an environmental science major who wants to engage in water quality research with a nonprofit, a political science major who wants to travel to an archive to get material for your senior thesis, or an international relations major who needs to study intensive Mandarin in Beijing.
 There are as many kinds of proposals as there are kinds of student ambitions, but all projects should have a substantive link to your academic interests.

 Applications are available in late January and due in February to fund the following summer.

 The 2017 deadline is February 27.
 Email completed applications by 9 am to carolim [at] stedwards.edu (subject: Summer%20Academic%20Excellence%20Award%20Application) (Caroline Morris, Director of Fellowships).